JoshuaGuiritan/JoshuaGuiritan/README.md

 # 👋 Hi, I'm Joshua Guiritan

-I'm a Junior Software Developer.
+I'm a Junior Fullstack Developer.
-I really enjoy designing websites and then bringing them to life.
-I also like backend scripting and working with databases for logic and solving problems.
+I enjoy building fullstack web apps for fun, and JavaScript plays a key role in my workflow.
+Its ability to run on both the client and server helps streamline development and makes it easier to manage projects end-to-end.
+There's something deeply rewarding about turning childhood ideas into fully functional apps—it's a creative process that constantly motivates me.

 💬 Hit me up for collaborations!